 WHAT IS BUDESONIDE?

+Budecort Inhaler works by preventing the release of inflammation causing chemicals and substances in the body.
 Budesonide belongs to a family of drugs called steroid.
-It works by preventing the release of inflammation causing chemicals and substances in the body.

 Budesonide in the inhalation form is used to prevent asthma attacks.
 However it cannot treat an asthma attack which has already started.
 This medication may also be used for treatment of other conditions not listed in this guide.